FACTION BRIEF

 Memory as Accountability

 Power depends on control of narrative.
-If a corporation can rewrite history, it escapes consequences.
+If a corporation can rewrite history, it escapes consequences for any action.
 The Protocol makes rewriting impossible.

 3